-Design of bearings - Journal and ball bearings - Bearing life - Static load capacity - Dynamic load capacity - Bearing material- Boundary lubrication - Oil flow and temperature rise.
+Design of bearings - Journal and ball bearings - Bearing life - Static load capacity - Dynamic load capacity - Bearing material- Oil flow and temperature rise.

-MODULE IV DESIGN OF GEARS
+MODULE V DESIGN OF GEARS

-Design considerations - Strength of gear teeth - Terminology of gears - Design of spur gears - helical gears - bevel gears and worm gears.
+Design considerations - Strength of gear teeth - Terminology of gears - Design of spur gears - Helical gears - Bevel gears.

-MODULE V DESIGN OF FLYWHEEL
+MODULE VI DESIGN OF FLYWHEEL 8+2

-Determination of the mass of a flywheel for a given co-efficient of speed fluctuation, Engine flywheels stresses of rim of flywheels, Design of hubs and arms of flywheel.
+Determination of the mass of a flywheel for a given co-efficient of speed fluctuation, Engine flywheels stresses of rim of flywheels, Stresses in the arm (at the hub end).